The patterns of the

 The following basic meanings can be used as a starting point for understanding the six cycles of the four giant planets.

 The Uranus-Neptune 171 years cycle sets the rythm of long-term history.
 Uranus and Neptune are an infinite source of ideas, imagination and dreams that create the future.
-We suggest to use the metaphor of a background to refer to it.

 The Jupiter-Saturn 20 years cycle sets the basic rythm for the organisation of the world.
 Jupiter-Saturn conjunctions and oppositions coincide with decades and mark the steps for new cycles of reorganisation or restructuring of society, the economy, governments, policies and organisational structures.
-We suggest to use the metaphor of a visible backbone to refer to it.

 The shorter Jupiter-Uranus 13.5 years cycle is about formulating and sharing new ideas, while the longer Saturn-Uranus 44.1 years cycle is about materialising those new ideas into tangible objects, such as the bicycle or the computer.